Yoo An-jin: Work

 Yu first became famous for her essays, beginning with her contribution to the prose collection Dreaming of a Beautiful Friendship (Jiranjigyo leul ggum ggumyeo, 지란지교를 꿈꾸며, 1986).
 The book, which also included essays by Yi Hyang-a and Gim Dal-jin, met with great popular acclaim, and made her name practically a household word.
 The lyrical style of her essays won her the hearts of many sensitive middle and high school students.
 This led to Yu's expanding her talent to other literary genres including educational essays such as "Child Education in Traditional Korean Society."

 Yu has carried out various aesthetic experiments in her attempts to establish a position and identity for contemporary woman.
 She attempts to casts a soft revelatory light on areas of society which have gone unnoticed.
 Her poetic voice, most often a mother, wife, sister or daughter-in-law, speak to the reader in a soft tone, while closely observing the world around them to seek salvation in their complex lives.

-Yu spares little effort to discover the true self hidden in the small things in daily life.
-Her efforts to resolve tensions between self and world through the exploration of various modes of women's lives, is not a coarse chanting of slogans, but declarations of a poetic nature, communicated softly, like whispers.
+Yu spares effort to discover the true self hidden in the small things in daily life.
+Her efforts to resolve tensions between self and the world through the exploration of various modes of women's lives, is not a coarse chanting of slogans, but declarations of a poetic nature, communicated softly, like whispers.
 This only adds to their persuasiveness.

 Yu has received many awards including the 1990 간행물윤리위원회 간행물 윤리상, the 1996 12회 펜문학상, the 1998 10th Jeong Ji-young Literature Prize, the 2000 35th Woltan Literature Prize (2003), and the 2012 44th Korean Poet's Association Prize.